How to Create Stunning HDR Effect Photos in Minutes 2025

 Basic Editing

-Begin your editing process by applying consistent white balance across all exposures.
-Make lens corrections to remove any distortion or vignetting effects.
-Adjust basic exposure levels to ensure proper alignment with your intended HDR range.
-Keep these initial adjustments subtle to maintain natural-looking results.
+Start by setting a consistent white balance across all exposures.
+Apply lens corrections to fix distortion or vignetting, and make subtle exposure tweaks to align with your intended HDR range.

 Preserving details in extreme areas